DigitalCommons/mykomap-site-example/README.md

 });
 ```

-  - As with the vocabularies, if do not have a remote date file one can be added to the www folder and referenced locally in the `dataSources` object.
+  - As with the vocabularies, if you do not have a remote data file, one can be added to the `www/` folder and referenced locally in the `dataSources` object.
 - Start your local server and fire up you local MykoMap instance: <br/>
   `npm run build; npm run server`